atharvawatkar13-lab/Daiot-pr.no-1/README.md

 ARM family.

 3. Arduino is based on a microcontroller.
-While Raspberry Pi is based on a
+While Raspberry Pi is based on a microprocessor.

-microprocessor.

-4.
-It is designed to control the electrical components connected to the circuit board in a system.
+4.It is designed to control the electrical components connected to the circuit board in a system.